docwarems/score-rent/aws.md

 # AWS Lambda using the Serverless framework

+## Resetup after 6 months

+After 6 months of not using score-rent, I tested AWS and Serverless Logins and Deployment.
+The "serverless" command was no longer existing - a "npm i serverless -g" brought i back. "serverless info" showed that setup and credentials were still existing.
+I successfully removed the app using "serverless remove". "serverless deploy" brought it back.
+However, I decided to finanally remove the app using "serverless remove" because currently the Score-Rent development und usage is paused.

 ## MongoDB connection

 The score-rent code, including the MongoDB and mail server connection, we used for the Cyclic hosting worked immediately without any modification with AWS Lambda / Serverless Framework.